YoussefFutur/linux-labs/README.md

 Symbolic : chmod +t my_shared_dir
 Numerical : chmod 1755 my_shared_dir - Stickybit is a 1 placed before the permission set

+## 3) Process management :

+ps : check runing processes. options : a : displays processes for all users u : detailed user-oriented format x : include processes not attached to any terminal (includes system daemons launched at the start (?))
+ -e : selects every process on the system -f : displays a full-format listing which includes (UID, PPID, C (Cpu usage), STIME (start time.)
+> Process states : R:Running or runnable \ S:Interruptible sleep \ D:Uninterruptible sleep \ Z:Zombie \ T:Stopped

+top : real time monitoring of the processes and other useful info (CPU usage or RAM ) or check niceness value

+ps -l : command used to monitor parent-child relationship between processes.

+kill : termination of a process kill -9 : forced termination, only use if "simple Kill (SIGTERM (15)) didn't work. kill -0 : checks a process existence without killing it

+# Processes in Linux :
+Processes in Linux work with the "fork" system call.
+It involves an existing process cloning itself to create a nearly identical child process.
+This process then receives its own PID (Process ID) and its parent is identified with a PPID (Parent Process ID).
+ "After forking, the child process can either continue running the same program as its parent or, more commonly, use the execve system call to load and run a new program.
+The execve call effectively replaces the process's memory space with that of the new program, allowing a different task to begin.
+This two-step "fork-exec" model is a cornerstone of how you create a process in Linux."
+As every process is the child of another, the original ancestor of all processes is the "init" process, the initialisation program created by the kernel at boot.
+It runs with root privilegies and manages the system.
+It cannot be terminated until the system shuts down and is responsible for spawning many of the services that keep the system up and running.

+Process termination : a process terminates by calling the '_exit' system call.
+The actions signals the kernel that the process is finished and it's ressources can be reclaimed.
+Upon exiting, the process provides a termination status to the kernel (0 by convention.)
+Before being totaly erased, the parent process must acknoledge it's child termination by using the 'wait' system call.
+The parent then retrieves the child's termination statues.
+This two step process ensures a proper process cleanup.

+Orphan processes : An orphan process is a process which parent process got terminated.
+It will be terminated by the init process on the system.

+Zombie processes : A Zombie process on the other hand, is a process that terminated but which the termination signal hasn't been reaped (call wait to) by its parent.
+It will stay in the process table until it is reaped.
+A few Zombie processes are normal but a lot can impact the system performances.
+In case the parent also terminates, init will adopt and reap the zombie.